-That’s what PMIS comes in, which is an acronym for project management information system.
-A PMIS enables an organized and controlled flow of information, so nothing is siphoned off or misplaced.
+An abundance of information is created, transferred and stored over the project management life cycle.
+Without a way to organize the documentation that’s produced, your project may be doomed to fail.
+That’s when PMIS comes in, an acronym for project management information systems.
+A PMIS enables an organized and controlled flow of information so nothing is siphoned off or misplaced.

 What Is PMIS?